games647/ChangeSkin/README.md

 * /setskin < playerName> [keep]
 * /setskin < onlinePlayer > < newSkinUUID/newSkinPlayerName > [keep]
 * /skinupdate [onlinePlayer] - Invalidates the database entry and fetches the fresh skin from the Mojang servers
+* /skinupload < url > Upload a skin to a mojang account
+* /skinselect < name > Choose a skin from the database which has a specified name

 ## Permissions

 * changeskin.command.skinupdate - Command to refresh the own skin
+* changeskin.command.skinupdate.other.uuid - Allowed to update the skin of that specific user
+* changeskin.command.skinupdate.other.* - Allowed to update all other skins
 * changeskin.command.setskin.* - All the commands below
 * changeskin.command.setskin - Set your own skin
 * changeskin.command.setskin.other - Set the skin of other players
+* changeskin.command.skinselect - Select a skin from the database
+* changeskin.command.skinupload - Upload a skin to one of the configured accounts

 Whitelist and blacklist permissions